pchoi-edr/TechEngr-C360-LOS-API/request-response-structure.md

     practice to validate your API requests against a schema before sending them to the API server.

+## General Data Types

+The LOS API uses the following primitive data types:

+  * **Strings**

+    Unless otherwise noted, all character strings should be assumed to be Unicode encoded via UTF-8.

+    The empty string "" is a valid string, and is permissible in contexts where empty string values are not otherwise rejected by specific input validation rules.

+  * **Integers**

+    These are numbers with no fractional components. negative integers are preceded by a single negative sign ("-"), but positive integers should omit their leading plus sign ("+").

+    While negative zero ("-0") is a valid integer in some numbering schemes used in computing, it should be avoided in the LOS API.
+Its presence may cause undesired behavior, since some inputs may issue a validation error when it is encountered.

+  * **Floating Point Numbers**

+    These are numbers with a decimal component.
+As with integers, negative values are preceded by a negative sign ("-"), but positive values should omit the leading plus sign ("+").

+    The LOS API understands the IEEE-754 floating point specification internally, but client applications
+    should avoid the following values:

+    * Negative infinity.
+    * Positive infinity.
+    * Negative zero ("-0.0").
+    * Not a number ("NaN").

+  * **Booleans**

+    Boolean values represent truth or falsity.
+The system expects these to be supplied as one of the following first-class primitive data types:

+      * true
+      * false

+    Boolean values should not be supplied as the integer values _1_ or _0_, and the values _true_ and _false_ should not be quoted as if they were strings.

+  * **Null**

+    The null value represents the absence of a value, or the inapplicability of a datum to a use case.

+The LOS API also understands the following complex data types:

+  * **Arrays**

+    These are collections of arbitrary values that are indexed numerically, by sequential, zero-based integers.

+  * **Objects**

+    In the LOS API, "object" refers to an associative map of arbitrary keys to values.
+These keys can be integers or strings.

+    Though the term "object" is used, no object-oriented features are available to values of this data type.
+    For example, there are no associated functions or methods, and no use of inheritance or encapsulation.
+The terminology is loosely derived from JavaScript, where associative maps have historically bee implemented as properties of objects.

+Finally, the LOS API understands the following derived data type
+formats:

+  * **Dates**

+    A date may contain a time component.
+Every date should be formatted according to ISO 8601, and most dates will be expressed in UTC (Universal Coördinated Time) with a Zulu suffix.
+For example, 3:56 PM on January 12, 2018 would be expressed like so:

+      2018-01-12T15:56:00Z

+    In general, if only a date is known, then the system will currently omit the timezone, and the date should be interpreted as belonging to a timezone appropriate to its context.
+For example, if a date with no time component represents the due date for completion of a task, then the timezone would likely refer to the geographic location where the office responsible for verifying task completion is located.
+This logic must be applied according to each client's specific business rules.

+    The preceding example date would be expressed as follows without a time component:

+      2018-01-12

+  * **Emails**

+    The system validates emails generally according to RFC 822, but with the following exceptions:

+      * Comments are not supported.
+      * Whitespace folding is not supported.
+      * Dotless domains are not supported.

 ## Contents of the `meta` and `data` Elements.

 The contents of the `meta` and `data` elements will always be